peteroupc/peteroupc.github.io/randomfunc.md

 - whether a random number is divisible or not by certain numbers,
 - whether a random number is not among recently chosen random numbers,
 - whether a random number was not already chosen (with the aid of a hash table, red-black tree, or similar structure),
+- whether a random number was not chosen more often in a row than desired,
 - whether a random point is sufficiently distant from previous random points (with the aid of a KD-tree or similar structure),
 - whether a random string matches a regular expression,
 - whether a random number is not included in a "blacklist" of numbers, or